dashkite/confidential-www/src/index.md

-Panda Confidential wraps the [TweetNaCl.js][] cryptography library to provide a simple, sound interface for symmetric and asymmetric encryption, hashing, and digital signatures.
+Panda Confidential wraps the [TweetNaCl.js][] cryptography library to provide a simple, sound interface for symmetric and asymmetric encryption, hashing, and cryptographic signatures.

 ## Installation